Tooth Decay (Caries or Cavities) in Children

 Floss your child's teeth daily after age 2.

 Make sure your child eats a well-balanced diet and limit or eliminate snacks that are sticky and high in sugars, such as chips, candy, cookies, and cake.

-Consult your child's health care provider or dentist about the use of supplemental fluoride , if you live in an area without fluoridated water.
+Talk with your child's healthcare provider or dentist about the use of supplemental fluoride, if you live in an area without fluoridated water.

-Also ask about dental sealants and fluoride varnish.
+Also ask about dental sealants and topical fluoride varnish.
 Both are applied to the teeth.

 Schedule routine (every 6 months) dental cleanings and exams for your child.